"Follow the River" the True Mary Draper Ingles' Story

 Was it for economic reasons possibly because they needed a larger tribe for some reason I wonder?
 What possible reason to come this very long way for what little they could possibly carry back and hostages with little to offer other than trouble?

 Being brave isn't the absence of fear.
 Being brave is having that fear but finding a way through it.— Bear Grylls

 This book is over thirty years old and I read it over ten years ago for the first time.
 I do not think I have read another quite like it.
 In fact I was running my own book shop when I read this and we could never have enough copies of it.
 It was the most ever requested.

 I love non-fiction books and also books written based on fact.
 So liking it so well did not surprise me.
 But this book was written so extremely well you can never believe it is only based on gathered fact.
 Facts achieved by the author seeking to find what this young twenty-four year old woman must have gone through going along this river.
 The trip home is even more amazing and of course she does not have anyone caring for her or leading her which makes for a very traumatic trip!

 Then believe it or not, struggling eventually back along it to her husband!
 With no choice but to give up her baby or even a chance to consider her two young boys.
 She has lost three children in a matter of speaking, gone through so very much and yet her heart is set on doing the impossible.

-I was also shocked seeing what others said about this book.
+I was so shocked seeing what others said about this book.
 Although many, like me, simply found it outstanding with no fault whatsoever, many criticized the author for writing it!
 Many thought it was too horrible for a mother to read because of things Mary witnessed and decisions she made to get back home.